alphagov/search-api/docs/autocomplete.md

 ## Does autocomplete work?

-Unclear.
+No. Not for users.

+Autocomplete was added as an experiment at the close of 2019.
+However, it doesn't appear that this endpoint was ever added to finder-frontend so it's unlikely that it has been tested with real users.

 It is possible to see autocomplete suggestions from elasticsearch in the payload but these suggestions are not shown to the user in the supergroup or specialist finders.

+As there were no associated running costs, the endpoint was left in search-api.

 ## How do I see autocomplete suggestions for a query?